huaweicloud/terraform-provider-huaweicloud/docs/resources/dcs_instance.md

 	blank, parameter maintain_begin is also blank.
 In this case, the system automatically allocates the default end time 06:00.

-* `save_days` - (Optional, Int, ForceNew) Retention time.
+* `save_days` - (Required, Int, ForceNew) Retention time.
 Unit: day.
 Range: 1–7.
 Changing this creates a new instance.

-* `backup_type` - (Optional, String, ForceNew) Backup type.
+* `backup_type` - (Required, String, ForceNew) Backup type.
 Options:
     auto: automatic backup.
     manual: manual backup.
     Changing this creates a new instance.

-* `begin_at` - (Optional, String, ForceNew) Time at which backup starts.
+* `begin_at` - (Required, String, ForceNew) Time at which backup starts.
 "00:00-01:00" indicates that backup starts at 00:00:00.
 Changing this creates a new instance.

-* `period_type` - (Optional, String, ForceNew) Interval at which backup is performed.
+* `period_type` - (Required, String, ForceNew) Interval at which backup is performed.
 Currently, only weekly backup is supported.
 Changing this creates a new instance.

-* `backup_at` - (Optional, List, ForceNew) Day in a week on which backup starts.
+* `backup_at` - (Required, List, ForceNew) Day in a week on which backup starts.
 Range: 1–7.
 Where: 1 indicates Monday; 7 indicates Sunday.
 Changing this creates a new instance.

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the dcs instance.
 Changing this creates a new instance.